LapoBini/lapobini.github.io/content/project/Bayesian VAR/index.md

 $$
 vec(\beta)|\Psi,Y \sim N(vec(\tilde \beta), \Psi \otimes (X_*' X_*)^{-1} ) \quad \text{and}\quad \Psi|Y \sim iW(\tilde \Sigma, T_d + T + 2 - n)\,.
 $$
-It can be noticed that the posterior expectations of the coefficients corresponds to the OLS estimates on the regression model based on the appended data, with:
+It can be noticed that the posterior expectations of the coefficients corresponds to the OLS estimates of the regression model based on the appended data, with:
 * $\tilde \beta = (X_*'X_*)^{−1}(X_*'Y_*)$;
 * $\tilde \Sigma = (Y_* − X_* \tilde \beta)'(Y_* − X_* \tilde \beta)$;